|

 To date Pierce Hall has raised the funds for the deed transfer,

-as well as operational costs approximating $13,000 a year for
+fees as well as operational costs approximating $20,000 a

-utilities, insurance, the annual mailing, postage, and event
+year for utilities, insurance, the annual mailing, postage,

-expenses.
-It has been estimated that volunteer hours have totaled
+and event expenses.
+It has been estimated that volunteer hours

 Pierce Hall is listed with the State of Vermont’s Division